-- 150 g salad cheese (a soft cow’s milk cheese, a little like feta.
+- 5.3 oz salad cheese (a soft cow’s milk cheese, a little like feta.
 If you can’t find it, use feta instead)

 - Chop the leek and onion finely and fry softly in butter.
-While they’re cooking, dice the sweet potato and then add to the pan after five minutes, along with the garlic and thyme.
-Cook gently for another five minutes.
+While they’re cooking, dice the sweet potato into small pieces and then add to the pan after five minutes, along with the garlic and thyme.
+Cook gently for another five minutes to ten minutes.
 Crush the chestnuts with a fork or masher and also add to the pan.
 Cook for another two minutes.
 Finally, add the spinach and turn off the heat, stirring often.1 leek, 1 onion, 1 sweet potato, 1 ½ cups chestnuts, 2 cups spinach, 2 tbsp thyme, fresh, 2 clove garlic, 2 tbsp butter

 - After it’s cooled a little, crumble the soft cheese into the mixture.5.3 oz salad cheese

 - Pour the cooled mixture into cling-wrap into a ‘log’ shape (one for each sheet of pastry).

 - Wrap tightly and let cool in the fridge for an hour.

-- Lay out your puff pastry and roll the filling into the middle.
+- Lay out your puff pastry and roll the filling into the middle.21 oz puff pastry

-- Use a brush a little water onto the edges of the pasty as you fold it together, then use a fork to squish the edges together.
+- Use a brush with a little water to brush the edges of the pasty as you fold it together, then use a fork to squish the edges together.

 - Cut off any leftover pastry into festive shapes and add to the wellingtons.